Alan-Gray/Axial-flux-electric-motor-project/Estimating power output/README.md

 * $w_c(r)$ is the coil pitch, $w_c(r) = \frac{\text{number of coils}}{\text{number of poles}}$
 * $\tau(r)$ is the pole pitch, $\tau(r) = \frac{s_1}{p}$

-## Estimating Power output - Results
-From my calculations, I calculated the armature constant for a single coil to be 0.0058 V/RPM